materialsproject/atomate2/docs/user/install.md

 ```
 Note that there is an equivalent `emmet-core` setting, which can be set by the environment variable `EMMET_USE_EMMET_MODELS`.

+For ASE and machine learning forcefield jobs, you can use the `ASE_FORCEFIELD_USE_EMMET_MODELS` flag in `atomate2.yaml` to toggle the same functionality.

 The default in `atomate2` is to use `pymatgen` models.

 [materials project]: https://materialsproject.org/dashboard